Star Clusters Visible in March Without a Telescope: Pleiades, Beehive, Wishing Well, Southern Pleiades

 Star clusters in March: to sum up

-March is the best time to observe bright, easy-to-see star clusters: the Pleiades, Wishing Well Cluster, Southern Pleiades, and Beehive.
+March is the best time to observe bright, easy-to-see star clusters: the Pleiades, Wishing Well Cluster, Southern Pleiades, and Beehive Cluster.
 With a clear sky and minimal light pollution, you can spot them all with the naked eye or binoculars.
 Want to track them effortlessly?
 Use Sky Tonight to pinpoint their exact location in real time.
 If you’re looking for more deep-sky wonders to explore, check out our list of the best deep-sky objects for beginners!

 Other deep-sky objects to see in March